mlsanigeria/AI-Hacktober-MLSA/CONTRIBUTING.md

 4. Work on your image classification tasks in your notebook.

+5. The minimum contribution a user can make is data processing.

+6. For contributions related to modeling, the model's performance must achieve a minimun of 60% accuracy to be considered valid.

+7. The team will conduct test on model using a specific dataset to verify its performance score.

-5. When you are ready, make a pull request to the main repository.
+8. When you are ready, make a pull request to the main repository.

 ## Project 2: Script Enhancement